scenerystack/community/docs/reference/api/scenery/DOM.md

 # DOM

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/nodes/DOM.ts](https://github.com/phetsims/scenery/blob/main/js/nodes/DOM.ts) for the most up-to-date information.

 ## Overview

 Displays a DOM element directly in a node, so that it can be positioned/transformed properly, and bounds are handled properly in Scenery.